Siemens Somatom Force CT Photo credit John SandlundCT1 - Photon counting research CT scanner, prototype based on Siemens Healthineers SOMATOM X.cite.

 The Force renders images with high spatial resolution and soft-tissue contrast.
 It contains two X-ray sources and two detectors, which can be used simultaneously.
-This in combination with a broader detector enables faster scans than before.
+This in combination with a broader detector enables faster scans.
 High speed scanning is necessary for cardiac examinations as well as for restless patients.
 The two X-ray sources also provide the possibility for dual energy examinations with improved spectral separation.

-A full research agreement with Philips Medical Systems and Siemens Healthcare allows all possible clinical as well as technical research applications.
+A full research agreement with Philips Medical Systems and Siemens Healthineers allows all possible clinical as well as critical technical research applications.

 DIGITAL PATHOLOGY AND ANNOTATIONFor histo-pathology CMIV has a glass scanner from Hamamatsu.
 The Nanozoomer 2.0HT convert glass slides into high-resolution digital data by highspeed scanning and has a capacity of scanning up to 210 glasses automatically.
 In addition, three workstations with touch screens are installed for annotation work.